 But what is carnival in Rio?

 Well, other than the general air of madness and goodwill that pervades the city, carnival in Rio has three main ingredients and they are the parade, the balls, held in clubs and hotels across the city, and the ever more important street carnival.
-Street carnival does was its says on the lable, with bands going out in the streets all over Rio.
-Some will attract millions.
+Street carnival does was its says on the label, with hundreds of bands, or “blocos”, going out in the streets all across Rio in the weeks running up to and over carnival.
+Some will attract a couple of hundred followers, but others will be followed by millions.
 And we do mean millions of fans and followers.

-Based on the results of the last five carnivals (2014-2018), the League of Samba Schools (LIESA) ranks the top ten samba schools in Rio de Janeiro as:
+Based on the results of the last six carnivals (2014-2019), the League of Samba Schools (LIESA) ranks the top samba schools in Rio de Janeiro as: